isovector/certainty-by-construction/src/book/8-functions.lagda.md

 ```

 There are a few more facts to prove about sums before we can get to the meat of
 our proof.
-But first, another reasonable assumption about `𝔸` --- namely that
+But first, another reasonable assumption about `𝔸`---namely that
 its multiplication is commutative:

 ```agda